Presbyterian Church of Australia

-The Presbyterian Church of Australia (PCA) is the largest Presbyterian denomination in Australia.
-(The larger Uniting Church in Australia incorporated about two-thirds of the PCA in 1977.)
+The Presbyterian Church of Australia (PCA), founded in 1901, is the largest Presbyterian and Reformed denomination in Australia.
+The PCA is the largest conservative, evangelical and complementarian Christian denomination in Australia.
+The Presbyterian Church of Australia is Reformed in theology and has a Presbyterian polity.

 History

 Beginnings

-When captain James Cook landed in Australia in 1776 he was sure to have had some Presbyterians in his crew.
-John Hunter the captain of HMS Sirius was a former Church of Scotland minister.
+John Hunter (Royal Navy officer) the captain of HMS Sirius in the First Fleet was a former Church of Scotland minister.

 Later Presbyterian Christianity came to Australia with the arrival of members from a number of Presbyterian denominations in Great Britain at the end of the 18th century.
 The Presbyterian missionaries played an important role to spread the faith in Australia.
 Since then Presbyterianism grew to the fourth largest Christian faith in the country.

 The Presbyterian Church of Australia was formed when Presbyterian churches from various Australian states federated in 1901.
 The churches that formed the Presbyterian Church of Australia were the Presbyterian Churches of New South Wales, Victoria, Queensland, South Australia, Tasmania and Western Australia.
 These state churches were (and still are) incorporated by separate Acts of Parliament (i.e. by the respective State Parliaments) for property holding purposes.
 (These Acts are known as Property Trust Acts).

 Church union

-In 1977 two-thirds of the Presbyterian Church of Australia together with nearly all the membership of the Congregational Union of Australia and the Methodist Church of Australasia, joined to form the Uniting Church in Australia.
-Much of the third who did not join the Uniting Church did not agree with its liberal views, although a number remained because of cultural connections.
+In 1977, 70% of the Presbyterian Church of Australia together with nearly all the membership of the Congregational Union of Australia and the Methodist Church of Australasia, joined to form the Uniting Church in Australia.
+Much of the 30% who did not join the Uniting Church did not agree with its liberal views, although a number remained because of cultural connections.
+Today all PCA churches are conservative.